kesslerdn/tic-tac-toe/README.md

 This is an unbeatable AI built incrementally through TDD.

 ## Building from source
-TicTacToe uses a [Gradle](http://www.gradle.org/) -based build system.
+TicTacToe uses a [Gradle](http://www.gradle.org/)-based build system.

 ## Building from source
-TicTacToe uses a [Gradle](http://www.gradle.org/) -based build system.
+TicTacToe uses a [Gradle](http://www.gradle.org/)-based build system.
 The only prerequisites are [Git](https://github.com/) and JDK 1.7+.

 ### check out sources